strelec/MemoryBeast/README.md

 })
 ```

+The second number beside the IP designates how should the client divide the future data amongst the clusters.
+Cluster with two times higher number should have twice as much RAM & CPU power.

-Then you are free to load the data (if you didn't do that before).
+Then you are free to load the data (if you didn't do that on server initialization).
 Specify the file and table name:

 ```ruby
 comp.load '../../sets/tiny.json', 'data'